 By employing the concept of the data commons, the public debate can be shifted beyond an opposition between treating data as a commodity or protecting it as the object of fundamental rights.
 The commons become the third possible approach, offering a generative model that generates not just economic but also social value, and that serves to protect basic rights.

-The limited success of voluntary action, coupled with the growing power imbalances, necessitate public intervention.
-This will help to translate a moral imperative of data sharing into an actionable and sustainable framework, a foundation for further data-driven development of the society.
+The limited success of voluntary action, coupled with the growing power imbalances, necessitates public intervention.
+This will help to translate a moral imperative of data sharing into an actionable and sustainable framework, a foundation for further data-driven development of society.

 The strategy includes a powerful vision of the transformation of the data-driven markets.
 From the current state, in which the markets are dominated by a handful of Big Tech firms that hold the world’s data – to one in which common data spaces change the rules for accessing and using data, and thus redistribute value.
 The Data Act is proposed as a regulatory measure that ensures greater balance in the distribution of the value.